Perdition Meaning in the Bible & English: Definition, Origin and True Explanation

-Ever heard the word “perdition” in a movie, sermon, or book and wondered what it actually means?
+Have you ever heard the word perdition in a sermon, poem, or dramatic speech and wondered what it actually means?

 💭 What Does “Perdition” Mean?